Continued from Part 1…

 With two guides leading the five camels in our caravan, we headed out to the beach.
 The camels at Cabo Adventures apparently belong to a fantastic union, because they work for roughly 4 to 5 hours, every other day, in 15 to 20-minute shifts (i.e. the average time of each ride); with half of the herd working one day, and the other half the next.

 The camel ride was really cool, and the scenery was gorgeous.
-As we were plodding down the beach, someone yelled something about seeing some whales, offshore.
-Now, I was on the back of the second camel, and if you look at the slideshow, above, you’ll notice that the drone photo shows me holding up my iPhone in my left hand.
+As we were plodding down the beach, someone yelled something about seeing some whales offshore.
+Now, I was on the back of the second camel, and if you look at the slideshow above, you’ll notice that the drone photo shows me holding up my iPhone in my left hand.
 This was me trying unsuccessfully to film the whales.
-And while we were instructed to keep both hands on the saddle, at all times, I was able to balance by shifting with the camel’s predictable back-and-forth gate.
+And while we were instructed to keep both hands on the saddle at all times, I was able to balance by shifting with the camel’s predictable back-and-forth gate.

 After our camel ride, we were able to pose for photos with Powder, a particularly amiable camel, who—if you held a stick of jicama or carrot in your teeth—would eat a stick of jicama or carrot, right out of your mouth (if you held it in your teeth) giving the appearance of a kiss.
-With the benefit of watching the other members of my group react to sight of a camel coming right at their respective heads with his mouth open; I decided that I’d put the jicama in my teeth, close my eyes, and hope for the best (since, with my sunglasses on, you couldn’t see my eyes).
+With the benefit of watching the other members of my group react to the sight of a camel coming right at their respective heads with his mouth open, I decided that I’d put the jicama in my teeth, close my eyes, and hope for the best (since, with my sunglasses on, you couldn’t see my eyes).
 As you can see in the slideshow, this totally worked!

-As for the rest of the afternoon, Pato led us on a picturesque nature walk, pointing out the relevant flora; after which we were shown to the covered eating area, where we were presented with a fantastic ranch-style Mexican lunch buffet featuring salads, chicken mole, short ribs, and a quesadilla station with made-while-you-wait corn tortillas.
-Then there was a tortilla-making tutorial, and finally a tequila and mezcal tasting.
-After this, it was back on the bus, and back to the ship.
+As for the rest of the afternoon, Pato led us on a picturesque nature walk, pointing out the relevant flora, after which we were shown to the covered eating area, where we were presented with a fantastic ranch-style Mexican lunch buffet featuring salads, chicken mole, short ribs, and a quesadilla station with made-while-you-wait corn tortillas.
+Then there was a tortilla-making tutorial, and finally, a tequila and mezcal tasting.
+After this, it was back on the bus and back to the ship.

 So, if you find yourself down, Mexico-way, looking for something a bit out of the ordinary (and incredibly Instagram-worthy), I highly recommend that you take the time to ride a camel.
 Because, while I may not have felt like Laurence of Arabia, I was thrilled to be Shulman of Baja!